Blue-Reaper/FolgenFinder/README.md

 ## Backlog

+- [ ] sidebar be able to sort (best would be newest, otherwise source)
 - [ ] manage sub-folders or labels in "FolgenFinder" like "Shows" and "Manga"
 - [ ] add current site to bookmark
 - [ ] update bookmark